 Kant’s logic appears to disprove previous arguments for the existence of God.
 We should stress here that Kant does not claim to have disproved the existence of God.
 He only challenges the validity of previous arguments about God’s existence.
 In fact, Kant’s Moral Argument for God argues that God must exist in order to deliver pure justice in an afterlife, since justice is so rarely served in this life.

 Kant also devised a distinction between analytic and synthetic propositions.
 Analytic propositions are said to contain the predicate in the subject.
 Synthetic propositions do not contain the predicate in the subject.
-An example of an analytic proposition is, “A square has four sides.”
+An example of an analytic proposition is, “All squares have four sides.”
 An example of a synthetic proposition is, “All men are athletic.”

 - How Big a Deal Is Happiness?
 Not That Big a Deal, Says Kant (psychologytoday.com)